influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/tools/grafana.md

 {{% /note %}}

 1. Click **Explore**.
-2. In the dropdown, select the saved data source that you want to query.
+2. In the dropdown, select the **FlightSQL** data source that you want to query.
 3. Use the SQL query form to build your query:
     - **FROM**: Select the measurement that you want to query.
     - **SELECT**: Select one or more fields and tags to return as columns in query results.